 In southern Colombia the town of Pasto lies 250 miles north of the equator, high in the Andes at an altitude of 7,000 feet above sea level.
 Just 12 miles outside of town is Lake Cocha or Laguna de la Cocha.
+It is one of Colombia’s largest and most beautiful lakes.
+It is also one of the Andean water reserves and a birthplace of the Amazon river.

 The port town is popular with Colombian tourists who come to enjoy the enchanting wooden chalets, narrow canals, rickety bridges and brightly painted boats.
 The village, El Puerto, sits on wetlands at the mouth of the river Rio Encano in the Andean rainforest.